- Forecast for adjusted EBIT margin increased to over 11 percent

 In Degenhart’s view, the half-year results confirm the expectations for the current fiscal year: “Over the remainder of the year, we expect the positive sales momentum to continue in line with our outlook for the fiscal year.
 However, markets are currently expected to remain volatile due to continuing uncertainty, particularly in light of recent political developments.”

-Click here for key figures for the Continental Corporation (JPG, 94.6 KB) .
+Click here for key figures for the Continental Corporation (JPEG, 94.6 KB) .

 Free cash flow before acquisitions saw a year-on-year increase of €159 million to more than €1 billion.
 “We were once again able to improve our free cash flow before acquisitions, despite an increase in capital expenditure.
 We compensated for this primarily with the rise in EBIT and the improvement in working capital,” explained CFO Wolfgang Schäfer.
 Overall, he sees this as confirmation of the expectations for the year as a whole: “We still expect free cash flow before acquisitions of at least €2 billion for the current fiscal year.”